What Is Google Gemini (Formerly Bard)? Everything You Need to Know

 moinAI features mentioned in the article:

-Like ChatGPT from OpenAI, the leading AI company from the USA, Gemini is a multimodal, agent-enabled AI system that can process and generate text, images, audio and video.
-He owes the former name Bard to the English word for “poet” or “bard.”
+Like ChatGPT from OpenAI, the leading AI company in the US, Gemini is also a multimodal, agent-capable AI system that can process and generate text, images, audio and video.
+Gemini takes its former name, Bard, from the English word for ‘poet’ or ‘bard’.
 Gemini is based on its own large language model.
-It is able to answer questions and draw conclusions based on an extensive database.
-This makes it possible to conduct human-like dialogues and to create your own, original texts.
-Gemini also has agency functions, auto browse, deep research, multimodal interactions, and is comprehensively integrated with Google products.
+It can answer questions by drawing on an extensive database.
+This enables it to engage in human-like dialogue and generate its own original texts.
+Furthermore, Gemini features agentic functions, auto-browse, deep research, multimodal interactions and is fully integrated into Google products.

 The model's top functionalities include: